petrostrak/rust-by-example/18_error_handling/README.md

 How about when we want to reuse a specific `Result` type many times?
 Recall that Rust allows us to create `aliases`.
 Conveniently, we can define one for the specific `Result` in question.

 At a module level, creating aliases can be particularly helpful.
 Errors found in a specific module often have the same `Err` type, so a single alias can succinctly define all associated `Result`s.
 This is so useful that the `std` library even supplies one: `io::Result!`
+### Early returns
+Another way to deal with this case analysis is to use a combination of `match` statements and *early returns*.

+That is, we can simply stop executing the function and return the error if one occurs.
+For some, this form of code can be easier to both read and write.